manic-3dprint/Vorpal_Gamepad/README.md

 - The message at the bottom will say "No Paired Device".
 - Click on the Settings gear icon on the right of the page, find Bluetooth Devices, click on it.
 - There will be a list of all paired bluetooth devices, select the bluetooth for the Robot.
-- On Bluetooth Speed, you can click on it to enter the speed that was set on the HC-05 in the Robot.
 - You can modify the other Preferences (recommended to leave Connect Automatically to on).
 - Return to the main screen.
 - The message should say No Connection and the Bluetooth icon will be black.